-The South Atlantic ecosystem include many species, some of which occupy the same habitat at the same time.
+The Gulf and South Atlantic ecosystems include many species, some of which occupy the same habitat at the same time.
 For example, black sea bass co-occur with vermilion snapper, tomtate, scup, red porgy, white grunt, red snapper, red grouper, scamp, gag, and others.